dcsil/CSC491/assignments/bonus/option_1.md

 ## Submission

-You are to publish your post on dev.to and email me the link.
+You are to publish your post on dev.to, submit it on the LearnSoftware application, and message me on Slack.
+Failing to message me on Slack **before** the due date will result in a 0% bonus.

 ## Rubric